 Expectation Suites combine multiple ExpectationsA verifiable assertion about data. into an overall description of data.
-For example, a team can group all the Expectations about a given table in given database into an Expectation Suite and call it
+For example, you can group all the Expectations about a given table in a given database into an Expectation Suite and name it

 my_database.my_table.
-Note these names are completely flexible and the only constraint on the name of a suite is that it must be unique to a given project.
+Expectation Suite names are customizable, and the only constraint is that it must be unique to a given project.

 Relationship to other objects

 Expectation Suites are stored in an Expectation StoreA connector to store and retrieve information about collections of verifiable assertions about data..
-They are generated interactively using a ValidatorUsed to run an Expectation Suite against data. or automatically using ProfilersGenerates Metrics and candidate Expectations from data., and are used by CheckpointsThe primary means for validating data in a production deployment of Great Expectations. to ValidateThe act of applying an Expectation Suite to a Batch. data.
+They are generated interactively using a ValidatorUsed to run an Expectation Suite against data. or automatically using a Data Assistant, and are used by CheckpointsThe primary means for validating data in a production deployment of Great Expectations. to ValidateThe act of applying an Expectation Suite to a Batch. data.

 The lifecycle of an Expectation Suite starts with creating it.
 Then it goes through an iterative loop of Review and Edit as the team's understanding of the data described by the suite evolves.

 Expectation Suites are largely managed automatically in the workflows for creating Expectations.
 When the Expectations are created, an Expectation Suite is created to contain them.
-In the Profiling workflow, this Expectation Suite will contain all the Expectations generated by the Profiler.
-In the interactive workflow, an Expectation Suite will be configured to include Expectations as they are defined, but will not be saved to an Expectation Store until you issue the command for it to be.
+In an interactive workflow, an Expectation Suite will be configured to include Expectations as they are defined, but will not be saved to an Expectation Store until you issue the command for it to be.